aodn/talend-components/doc/pipeline_integration.md

 This table records what harvesting action is/was required for a file in the last harvester run (could be the current run)

-Note that its possible to perform different types of harvesting on a file and so the table records harvest action is/was required for a particular file for a particular type of harvest.
+Note that its possible to perform different types of harvesting on a file (e.g. metadata and data) and so the table records what harvest action is/was required for a particular file for a particular type of harvest.

-This table was used in the past to allow processing to be restarted in the event of an error, but is not required for that purpose any more as the pipeline controls what files need to be processed.
+This table was used in the past prior to the pipeline project to allow processing to be restarted in the event of an error, but is not required for that purpose any more as the pipeline controls what files need to be processed.

 id | unique identifier for harvest action harvest_type | type of harvest recorded